 Dams are one of the many surface and belowsurface water storage options for agriculture.
-Others include natural wetlands, water stored in the soil, and rainwater-harvesting ponds.
-Historically, irrigation depended heavily on water in rivers or naturally stored in lakes, floodplains, and wetlands.
+Others include natural wetlands, water stored in the soil and rainwater harvesting ponds (Figure 2).
+Historically, irrigation depended heavily on water in rivers or naturally stored in lakes, floodplains and wetlands.
 Groundwater provides much of the water used for irrigation.
-In India, more than 19 million pumps withdraw 230 km3 of groundwater annually.
-In Spain, northern China, and California, crop production is almost entirely dependent on groundwater.
+In India, more than 19 million pumps withdraw 230 cubic kilometers of groundwater annually.
+In Spain, northern China and California, crop production is almost entirely dependent on groundwater.
 All groundwater originates as rainfall that percolates down through the soil into aquifers.
 In some places, the groundwater in these aquifers came from rains that fell many thousands of years ago when rainfall patterns were very different.
 Libya, for example, is currently exploiting vast reserves of water stored beneath the Sahara Desert, where almost no rain falls today.
-Water from these ancient aguifers is sometimes called 'fossil water.'
-Pumping fossil water is like pumping oil; once used, there is no more.
-Even where groundwater is recharged, if pumping exceeds the rate of recharge, water levels will fall until the aguifer is exhausted or until it becomes uneconomical to pump.
-This can be devastating for poor farmers as can already be seen in a number of places, including Gaza, northern China, and California.
-Artificial recharge of groundwater aguifers is possible (for example, using recharge ponds) and is an element of water storage that should not be neglected.
+Water from these ancient aquifers is sometimes called 'fossil water'.
+Pumping fossil water is like pumping oil; once used there is no more.
+Even where groundwater is recharged, if pumping exceeds the rate of recharge, water levels will fall until the aguifer is exhausted or until it becomes uneconomic to pump.
+This is already happening in a number of regions, for example, in Gaza, northern China and California, and can be devastating for poor farmers.
+Artificial recharge of groundwater aquifers is possible (for example, using recharge ponds) and is an element of water storage that should not be neglected.

 Some effective methods for storing water are also relatively simple and cheap, bearing in mind that in some regions such as Ethiopia, even simple ponds and tanks are beyond the financial means of the poorest.
 Ponds and tanks built by individual households or communities can store water collected from microcatchments and rooftops.
-Individual ponds and tanks may be small in volume, but, in some places, this water is vital to supplement domestic water supplies, household gardens, rainfed crops, and livestock.
+Individual ponds and tanks may be small in volume, but in some places this water is vital to supplement domestic water supplies, household gardens, rainfed crops and livestock.